wujq95/Network-Protocol-Analyzer/README.md

 The software can manually start and stop the data packet capture.
 During the capture process, the main information of the data packets can be displayed on the interface.

 #### Data packets analysis
-he software can display data packets from the data link layer to the application layer, and show the information carried by protocols of different layers on the interface.
-The protocols that can be analyzed currently include Ethernet、IP、 ARP、 ICMP、 TCP、 UDP、DNS、 HTTP、 HTTPS、 FTP、 Telnet、 POP、 SMTP.
+The software can display data packets from the data link layer to the application layer, and show the information carried by protocols of different layers on the interface.
+The protocols that can be analyzed currently include Ethernet, IP, ARP, ICMP, TCP, UDP, DNS, HTTP, HTTPS, FTP, Telnet, POP, SMTP.

 #### Data packets save and open
 The software can save the captured data packages locally and open locally saved data packets.
 After opening the locally saved data packets, the analysis and statistics of the data packets can still be performed.